-Please provide a sketch showing the approximate location of the SFP level instrumentation sensors and the elevations identified as Levels 1, 2 and 3 for the Unit 3 SFP.
+In its letter dated July 23, 2013, the licensee provided a sketch showing the approximate location of the level sensor and the elevations identified as Levels 1, 2 and 3.
+This sketch shows Level 3 at an elevation of 573 ft.